avi-jha/avi-jha/README.md

 - 👋 Hi, I’m @avi-jha
 - 👀 I’m interested in solving programs and learning new techniques.
-- 🌱 I’m currently studying in Symbiosis Institute of Technology, Pune.
+- 🌱 I completed my Engineering from Symbiosis Institute of Technology, Pune.
+- 💻 I work @Easebuzz Pvt.
+Ltd.
 - 📫 How to reach me - avinashbhaskarjha@gmail.com.
-- ⚒ Currently working as Mobile App Developer at Easebuzz Pvt.
-Ltd.